collingsandrew/milestone-project-3/README.md

 7. As a registered visitor, I want to see other users activities.
 8. As a registered visitor, I want to be able to comment on other users activity logs.
 9. As a registered visitor, I want to be able to delete my comments and other users comments on my own activity logs.
-10. As a registered visitor, I want to be able to update my current activity logs and add new logs.
+10. As a registered visitor, I want to be able to update my current activity logs and delete them.

 #### Site owner
 11. As a site owner, I want to provide a seamless onboarding experience for new users so that they can quickly and easily start using the app.
 12. As a site owner, I want to create a community space within the app where users can interact and support each other.
 13. As a site owner, I want to ensure there is sufficient defensive programming to prevent the user deleting data by mistake.
 14. As a site owner, I want to ensure there is sufficient defensive programming to prevent a logged-out user from accessing areas of the site only accessible by being logged into an account.
+15. As a site owner, I want to ensure there is sufficient defensive programming to guarantee that usernames and emails are unique during signup.

 ## Accessibility